Greater scythebill: Feeding

 The greater scythebill's diet is not known in detail but is believed to be mostly arthropods.
 It is almost always seen singly and readily joins mixed-species feeding flocks.
 It typically forages in the forest's lower and middle levels.
 It hitches up trunks and branches, gleaning prey from the surface and probing into crevices and moss.

 Breeding

 The greater scythebill's breeding biology is almost unknown.
 Its breeding season includes October.
 The one known nest was in a vertical cavity in a living tree and contained two eggs.

 Vocalization

 The greater scythebill's song is described as an "alternating series of twitters and nasal 'ik' notes" and by another author as "a rather weak and nasal, ascending 'ee-ee-ee-ee-ee-énh' ".
 It is very different from those of all other scythebills.

 Status

-The IUCN has assessed the greater scythebill as Near Threatened.
-It has a limited range and its population size is not known and is believed to be decreasing.
-"This scarce and poorly known species has a moderately small, fragmented distribution, and is likely to be declining in most areas owing to ongoing habitat loss."
-The species is "[b]elieved to be highly sensitive to human disturbance in a region where habitat loss is extensive and continuing, if not accelerating."
+The IUCN has assessed the greater scythebill as Least Concern.
+It has a very large range, though its population size is not known and is believed to be decreasing.
+It is primarily threatened by habitat loss from deforestation, and may be particularly sensitive to habitat disturbance.